 Indian rosewood Dalbergia latifolia

-Also known as: Indonesian rosewood, Bombay blackwood, Malabar rosewood, palisandre de l’Inde, roseta rosewood, East Indian rosewood, black rosewood, Indian palisandre, Java palinsandre, beete, and sitsal.
+Also know as: Indonesian rosewood, Bombay blackwood, Malabar rosewood, palisandre de l’Inde, roseta rosewood, East Indian rosewood, black rosewood, Indian palisandre, Java palinsandre, beete, and sitsal.

 D. latifolia is native to India and Indonesia, but is also grown in Nigeria, Kenya, Vietnam, the Philippines, and other parts of tropical Africa and Asia as an ornamental plant.
 It can be 40 m tall and grows quickly under the right conditions.
 D. latifolia is well known for producing very hard and durable wood with a long straight bore, which makes it highly valued on the international market.
 Its bark is also used for medicinal purposes in its natural range.